-- A. Rooms should be numbered in clockwise sequence beginning at main entrance, or as directed by UNM PPD. - B. Rooms shall use a 3 or 4-digit, arabic numeral system. - 1.
-3-Digit System - a. buildings not exceeding 99 rooms per floor, and for buildings with less than 9 floors. - b. first floor shall be numbered 100, second floor 200, third floor 300, etc. Basement floor shall be numbered B1, rooms located on basement floor shall be numbered B01-B99.
-Sub-basement floor, 2 levels below grade, shall be numbered SB2, additional sub-basement floors shall be numbered, SB3, SB4, etc.
+- A. Rooms should be numbered from a user perspective, not an architect or planning perspective.
+A clockwise sequence beginning at main entrance, is the most logical and intuitive room numbering. - B. Rooms shall use a 3 or 4-digit, Arabic numeral system. - 1.
+3-Digit System - a. buildings not exceeding 99 rooms per floor, and for buildings with less than 9 floors. - b.
+First floors shall be numbered 100, second floor 200, third floor 300, etc. Basement floor shall be numbered B1, rooms I ocated on basement floor shall be numbered B01-B99.
+Sub-basement floor, 2 levels below grade, shall be numbered B2, additional sub-basement floors shall be numbered, B3, B4, etc.

 - 2. 3 & 4-Digit System - a. facilities exceeding 99 rooms per floor, and for buildings with more than 9 floors. - b. first floor will be numbered 100, second floor 200, tenth floor 1000. - 3.
 5-Digit System and/or facilities organized in wings.
-Facilities with architecture incorporating wings and/or connected buildings, these facilities will be numbered based on these standards, and the specific requirements of the building. - 4.
-Reserve Numbers: Room numbers may be skipped and/or reserved to accomodate future growth/renovations, especially when larger rooms may be subdivided into smaller rooms.
+Facilities with architecture incorporating wings and/or connected buildings, these facilities will be numbered based a 5 digit system, and for the specific requirements of the building. - 4.
+Reserve Numbers: Room numbers may be skipped and/or reserved to accommodate future growth/renovations, especially when larger rooms may be subdivided into smaller rooms.
 Sufficient room numbers shall be reserved for larger spaces to be divided into standard size office spaces. - 5.
 Room Numbers vs. Door Numbers: Architectural/Engineering door numbers shall never be used as a room numbering system. - 6.
 Department/Suite Numbering: Suite numbers shall be based on the location of a suite within the clockwise sequence of numbers.
-When possible, it shall be assigned a room number ending in "0" or "5," to denote an honorific or major destination. - C. A floor having the main entrance located at grade, shall be Floor or Level 1.
+When possible, it shall be assigned a room number ending in "0" or "5," to denote an honorific or "major" destination. - C. A floor having the main entrance located at grade, shall be Floor or Level 1.
 Regardless of building architecture, logic and basic user perception dictates a building main entrance is located on the ground or first floor.
-Names for floors such as ground, main, etc., should be avoided. - D. Floors below Floor 1 shall be designated as basement, B, and below basement, SB1, SB2, SB3, respectively. - E. Rooms within rooms, including closets, shall be numbered by the respective suite/department number, in a clockwise order, plus an alphanumeric suffix, A Z, including the use of "I" and "O," unless that room is designated by the Utility Numbering System.
-If a suite has more than 26 rooms, contact PDC for assistance in numbering the suite. - F. Each cubicle shall have a distinct room number.
-Groups of cubicles within a designated area shall use the corresponding room number with alphanumeric suffix, identified in clockwise order. - G. Larger capacity rooms: meeting, classrooms, auditoriums, theaters, etc, use 'honorific' room designator ending in '0' or '5'. - H. Back of House, BOH, utility and regulatory rooms maintain specific, consistent identification separate and different from sequential room number system.
+Names for floors such as ground, main, etc., should be avoided where possible - D. Floors below Floor 1 shall be designated as basement, B, and below basement, B1, B2, B3, respectively. - E. Continuous Floors: a continuous floor is any floor which despite entering various entrys, provides the user a continuous experience, ie., without requiring stairs, will be considered the same floor.

+Specifically in facility upgrades, renovations/expansions, which from an architectural perspective, appears to contain a separate floor, in fact, are continuous floors from the existing facility to the new building expansion. - F. Rooms within rooms, including closets, shall be numbered by the respective suite/department number, in a clockwise order, plus an alphanumeric suffix, A Z, including the use of "I" and "O," unless that room is designated by the Utility Numbering System.
+If a suite has more than 26 rooms, contact PDC for assistance in numbering the suite.